With Obama Gone, Trump Pentagon Resumes Major Egyptian War Game

 -

-The restart next month of the biannual Bright Star exercise, a bilateral effort now focused on counterterrorism operations, comes as Egypt struggles to contain a potent insurgency on the Sinai peninsula.
+The restart next month of the biennial Bright Star exercise, a bilateral effort now focused on counterterrorism operations, comes as Egypt struggles to contain a potent insurgency on the Sinai Peninsula.
 Though Egypt may invite other countries such as Sudan as observers, only U.S. and Egyptian forces will take the field, U.S. defense officials said.

-The renewal comes just months after Trump welcomed Egyptian President Abdel Fattah el-Sisi to the White House in April, showering him with praise for fighting extremists at home and and in North Africa.
-The Obama administration struggled to craft a coherent policy toward Egypt after the 2011 uprising there, abandoning longtime U.S. support for ousted president Hosni Mubarak, then warily embracing the democratically-elected Islamist leader Mohamed Morsi, then growing distant from Sisi after the military reasserted control in 2013.
+The renewal comes just months after Trump welcomed Egyptian President Abdel Fattah al-Sisi to the White House in April, showering him with praise for fighting extremists at home and in North Africa.
+The Obama administration struggled to craft a coherent policy toward Egypt after the 2011 uprising there, abandoning longtime U.S. support for ousted President Hosni Mubarak, then warily embracing the democratically elected Islamist leader Mohamed Morsi, then growing distant from Sisi after the military reasserted control in 2013.

-Unlike in past years, however, Bright Star will feature a smaller U.S. military footprint, a U.S. official with knowledge of the planning told FP, with “several hundred” personnel taking part, as opposed to the thousands that deployed from the early 1980s until it was called off.
+Unlike in past years, however, Bright Star will feature a smaller U.S. military footprint, a U.S. official with knowledge of the planning told Foreign Policy, with “several hundred” personnel taking part, as opposed to the thousands that deployed from the early 1980s until it was called off.

 In previous years, hundreds of U.S. airborne troops dropped into the Egyptian desert and Marines stormed the beaches; the largest Bright Star took place in 1999 and included about 70,000 troops from 11 nations.

-But there’s little need for that kind of show this time around, said David Schenker, director of the Program on Arab Politics at the Washington Institute.
+But there’s little need for that kind of show this time around, said David Schenker, director of the program on Arab politics at the Washington Institute for Near East Policy.
 Cairo has no real peer threat in the region, but its borders with Libya and Sudan are increasingly causes for concern.
-Instead, battling Islamist terrorists who have gobbled up parts of the Sinai peninsula is Cairo’s main worry — yet proving a tough task for Egypt’s traditionally-focused military.
+Instead, battling Islamist terrorists who have gobbled up parts of the Sinai Peninsula is Cairo’s main worry — yet proving a tough task for Egypt’s traditionally focused military.

-The work next month will be focused primarily on counterterrorism, detecting and eliminating roadside bombs, and border security operations — all tasks crucial to ending the years-long insurgency in the Sinai, which has seen the influx of Islamic State fighters and funding over the past two years.
-The largest group in the Sinai, Ansar Beit al-Maqdis, is responsible for dozens of roadside bombs and other attacks, and pledged allegiance to ISIS in late 2014.
+The work next month will be focused primarily on counterterrorism, detecting and eliminating roadside bombs, and border security operations — all tasks crucial to ending the yearslong insurgency in Sinai, which has seen the influx of Islamic State fighters and funding over the past two years.
+The largest group in Sinai, Ansar Beit al-Maqdis, is responsible for dozens of roadside bombs and other attacks, and pledged allegiance to the Islamic State in late 2014.
 The group currently controls large swaths of the peninsula.

 “The Egyptian military has been fighting and losing an insurgency in the Sinai for the last several years,” Schenker said, and has shown little interest in restructuring its large and lumbering military to fight an entrenched insurgency.
 “A smaller exercise focused on these highly technical things is the best thing that Egypt could get.”